Set Up Your LUCCA M58. In this manual, you should find everything you need to operate and maintain your dual boiler, E61 espresso machine.

 There are two programming modes: one while the machine is on, and one while the machine is off:

 While the machine is on: press both power buttons at the same time to enter temperature adjustment of the coffee and steam boiler.
 Setting T1 is for the coffee boiler, setting T2 is for the steam boiler.
 The left button will cycle from T1 - T2 and then back to standard machine operation.
 The right button will enter the settings value, display its’ current value and allow you to change it.
-If you press the right button while on T1 “202” (coffee boiler temperature) will display for a couple seconds.
+If you press the right button while on T1 “202” (coffee boiler temperature) will display for a couple of seconds.
 While the value is displayed the left button will drop the value 1 and the right button will raise the value 1.

 While the machine is off: hold down the left and right PID buttons and turn on the machine.
 Hold down the buttons until F. 01 appears.
 From here the same rules apply for the standard operation programming mode, you can cycle through the menu with the left button and access the settings value with the right button.
 We highly recommend leaving these value alone as our technicians have set them upon bench testing.